Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Greedy Sequencing Rule

 The first case argues the miner can only improve their utility by excluding the user's transaction from the block, while the second case argues the user receives an execution as good as the optimal execution they would receive in isolation.
 This proves the theorem. \end{proof}

 This strong positive result might come as a surprise given the impossibility result (Theorem~\ref{thm:impossibility}).
-This is possible because the positive result focuses on maximizing the utility of users rather than minimizing the utility of miners (although the later is an indirect consequence of the first).
-The miner can still profit from injecting their own transactions in the greedy sequencing rule, but provably without causing an execution worse than the user expected.
+However, the miner can still profit from injecting their own transactions in the greedy sequencing rule, but provably without causing an execution price worse than what the user expected if sequenced at the start of the block.
 To see this, consider the same example from Section~\ref{sec:impossibility}, where the block contains three identical buy orders, $\Buy(2)$ and three identical sell orders, $\Sell(2)$, and the exchange uses the product potential function, $\phi(X) = X_1 \cdot X_2$, with initial state $X_1, X_2 \geq 10$.

 Figure~\ref{fig:greedy-example} shows a valid execution ordering from the Greedy Sequencing Rule.
 By letting the miner own order orders $\{T_1, T_2, T_5\}$, they obtain a positive quantity of token 2 for free.
 Let us check the execution quality for users.
 Orders $T_4$ and $T_3$ execute at a state as good as $X$.
 Order $T_6$ executes at a worse state than $X$; however, the miner is indifferent about $T_6$ (since no miner transaction is sequenced after $T_6$).
 Interestingly, if $(T_3, T_4, T_6)$ were the execution ordering, $T_6$ would receive the same execution, although $T_3$ would receive an even better execution because $T_4$ causes a positive externality on $T_3$.